Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Late onset (nonclassical) CAH

 An important aspect of managing nonclassic CAH is the suppression of central precocious puberty if it has begun.
 The usual clues to central puberty in boys are that the testes are pubertal in size, or that androgens of adrenal origin remain elevated even when the 17OHP has been reduced toward normal.
 In girls central puberty is less often a problem, but breast development would be the main clue.
 Central precocious puberty is suppressed when appropriate by leuprolide.

 As outlined above, recent additions to treatment to preserve growth include aromatase inhibition to slow bone maturation by reducing the amount of testosterone converted to estradiol, and the use of blockers of estrogen for the same purpose.

 Once adrenal suppression has been achieved, the patient needs stress steroid coverage as described above for significant illness or injury.

 Many variants of the CYP21A2 gene result in various degrees of hyperandrogenism, some of which may be so mild that they may not even cause problems in males and may not be recognized until adolescence or later in females.
 Mild androgen effects in young women may include hirsutism, acne, or anovulation (which in turn can cause infertility).
 Testosterone levels in these women may be mildly elevated, or simply above average.
 Despite the prevailing notion that testosterone and 5α-dihydrotestosterone (DHT) are the primary human androgens, this notion only applies to healthy men.
 Although testosterone has been traditionally used as a biomarker of hyperandrogenism, it correlates poorly with clinical measurements of androgen excess.
 While testosterone levels can appear normal, ignoring the alternative androgen pathways may lead to diagnostic errors since hyperandrogenism may be caused by potent androgens such as DHT produced by a backdoor pathway and 11-oxygenated androgens.

-It may be that 11-ketotestosterone is the main androgen in women since it circulates at a similar level to testosterone and may or may not decline with age as testosterone does.
+11-ketotestosterone may be the main androgen in women, since it circulates at a similar level to testosterone and may or may not decline with age as testosterone does.
 While 11-ketodihydrotestosterone (11KDHT) is equipotent to DHT, circulating levels of 11KDHT are lower than DHT.
 Unlike testosterone and androstenedione, 11-oxygenated androgens are not known to be aromatized to estrogens in the human body.